 Siena sits in the midst of Tuscany's hill country, within easy reach of a number of charming towns, many with walls that survive from as far back as Etruscan times.
 It was a favorite region for abbeys and monasteries, some still active, some closed with only their churches surviving, and one, the Abbey of San Galgano, standing roofless in romantic ruin.

-Along with all the tourist attractions in Siena itself, the city makes a good base for day trips to surrounding Tuscan towns.
-Although many of the abbeys and some of the towns are not on bus or rail lines, you can take day trips from Siena without a car.
+Along with all the things to see and do in Siena itself, the city makes a good base for day trips to surrounding Tuscan towns.
+Although many of the abbeys and some of the towns are not on bus or rail lines, you can take trips from Siena without a car.
 The trip from Siena to Florence or San Gimignano is about an hour by train, and a bus to Arezzo takes just over an hour.

 Discover the best places to visit in the region with our list of the top day trips from Siena.

 It would be a shame to be so close and not spend some time in the Renaissance city of Florence.
 Some of the greatest achievements of that era are here-—Brunelleschi's soaring dome on the Cathedral of Santa Maria del Fiore, Ghiberti's bronze doors on the Baptistery, the stunning art collections of the Uffizi Gallery, Michelangelo's masterpieces in the Church of San Lorenzo, and the opulent palaces and museums.

 The relatively small Centro Storico, where you'll find some of the most important masterpieces of Italian Renaissance art and architecture, is easy to reach from the train station, where more than a dozen trains a day arrive from Siena.
 If you're driving, plan on about 90 minutes, but remember that traffic and parking are both very difficult in Florence, so arriving into the heart of the city by train might be a better choice.

 - Read More: Top-Rated Tourist Attractions in Florence